 - The DOJ said is it preparing charges against WikiLeaks founder Julian Assange, with Sessions saying Assange’s arrest is a priority.
 Strangely, the Trump regime has turned on Assange, after lauding him during the campaign.

 - Sessions left open the possibility of prosecuting US news organizations for publishing leaked information, and stories on the Trump-Russia scandal continue to pour out.

 - As part of a custody battle, InfoWars’ Alex Jones said he is a “performance artist.”
 As noted in Week 19, InfoWars and Breitbart are under FBI investigation for their roles in Russian hacking of our election.

 - The House Intel Committee announced it will reopen its Trump-Russia probe ex Nunes.
-Yates, Comey, Rogers, Brennan and Clapper have all been invited to testify.
+Sally Yates, James Comey, Mike Rogers, John Brennan, and James Clapper have all been invited to testify.